CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 * "flashbang" - a flashbang effect is centered on the target, with poewr damage() and factor aoe()/10

+* "mod_moves" - adds damage() moves to the target. can be negative to "freeze" the target for that amount of time

 * "map" - maps the overmap centered on the player out to a radius of aoe()

 * "morale" - gives a morale effect to all npcs or avatar within aoe, with value damage(). decay_start is duration() / 10.